 Saving historic barns

 Historic barns stand as the built embodiment of our agricultural and rural heritage.
 Their presence on the landscape historically has served as a symbol of progress and industriousness – working lands need working buildings.
 In recent decades, however, the role of barns as viable components of active farming operations has been diminished.
 Increasingly, barns serve as a romantic and picturesque reminder of our agrarian past.
 Several factors work to threaten barns, including changes in farming technologies and agricultural practices, the high cost of maintenance and rehabilitation, and pressures from real estate development.
-Because of these factors and others, the Washington Trust for Historic Preservation included Washington’s historic barns in our 2006 Most Endangered Historic Properties List – our first thematic entry in the history of the List.
+Because of these factors and others, the Washington Trust for Historic Preservation included Washington’s historic barns in our 2006 list of Most Endangered Places – our first thematic entry in the history of the list.

 Stemming from the Most Endangered listing, the Washington Trust worked with the Department of Archaeology & Historic Preservation (DAHP), members of the state legislature, and a variety of partners in the preservation and agricultural communities to envision a program that would effectively acknowledge historic barns while at the same time actively work to rehabilitate and stabilize agricultural structures to enable their continued use.
 The result of this collaboration was the introduction of a bill to create a barn program.
 During the 2007 legislative session the Washington State Legislature passed Substitute House Bill 2115.
 Established as a program within DAHP, SHB 2115 authorized the agency to: